 “P” listed waste is a classification of waste that includes acutely toxic material.
 This classification primarily includes nicotine and warfarin in health care.
 To see what waste falls under the category “P”, you can refer to this chart from the Environmental Protection Agency breaking down different waste categories.

-The DNR’s audit process is thorough, one that requires the utmost organization to show compliance with its regulations.
-While the 12 questions we provided are not exhaustive, they are a great place for any small business to start to remain compliant and avoid major fines.
-Remember – you never know when the DNR will come knocking.
+The DNR’s audit process is thorough.
+It is one that requires the utmost organization to show compliance with its regulations.
+While the 12 questions we have here are not exhaustive, they are a great place for any small business to start.
+Remember, to remain compliant to avoid major fines.
+Keep in mind, you never know when the DNR will come knocking.